Taught by Paul Plevakas Sensei

 Kata

 First kata, Heian Shodan.
-10th Dan KanazawaSan demonstrates (twice).
-Click arrow to run:
+10th Dan KanazawaSan demonstrates (twice)

 Fourth kata, Heian Yondan: